 Implementation considerations

 Integration with existing scheduling and CRM systems matters more than the AI layer.
-A well-built integration that handles 80% of inquiry types accurately and writes cleanly to the CRM beats a sophisticated AI model that doesn’t close the loop.
-Plan for 8-12 weeks for a production-ready system with proper integration, testing, and escalation design.
+A clean integration that handles most inquiry types accurately and writes back to the CRM reliably is usually more valuable than a more impressive model that does not close the loop.

 Category 3: Internal Triage, Routing, and Accountability Automation